Mihawka/LearnRust/README.md

 # Run projet
 To run project git clone this repository and choose à project:
-repo:
+LearnRust repo
 └ Project A
   └ src //folder which contains code.
 Open file.rs
 └ Project B
 └ Project C
 └ Project X
 └ ...
  And inside the project example "repo/Project A/" open cmd or terminal and type "cargo run" to run the project. cargo run build and run the project.
 To open in release mode type "cargo run --release"